llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 1. Anyone in the LLVM community (including contractors) can propose a change by creating an issue on the issue tracker.
-1. The working group will create an statement of work (SOW) based on the
+1. The working group will create a statement of work (SOW) based on the
    proposals they want to move forward on.
 The SOW will consist of a problem description and (functional and non-functional) requirements for a solution of the problem.
 The SOW shall be made public and discussed with the